tbplas.Lindhard

 [epsilon] = [sigma] / [epsilon_0 * omega]

-= e**2/(h_bar*nm) / [e**2/(eV*nm) * eV/h_bar] = e**2/(h_bar*nm) / [e**2/(h_bar*nm)] = 1
+= e**2/(hbar*nm) / [e**2/(eV*nm) * eV/hbar] = e**2/(hbar*nm) / [e**2/(hbar*nm)] = 1

 However, this equation holds for 3d systems only.
 For 2d systems there will be a remaining unit of nm.